nens/threedi-docs/source/d_qgis_plugin.rst

    :header-rows: 1

-The time step is of course adjustable.
+The time step is adjustable.
 For new models, these settings are included in the empty spatialite database (:ref:`empty_database`).
 For existing models, these settings must be added to the *v2_aggregation_settings* -table.
 These SQL queries will help you in doing so:

 Empty v2_aggregation_settings table::